Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

 Test your IO4 Bricklet
 ----------------------

-To test your IO4 Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For an installation guide click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the IO4 Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
-The latter is only for testing purposes.
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect your IO4 Bricklet to an arbitrary
+Connect the IO4 Bricklet to a
-:ref:`Brick <product_overview_bricks>` over the supplied cable.
+:ref:`Brick <product_overview_bricks>` with the supplied cable.
-Connect an LED with series resistor to the board by attaching the anode to pin 0 and the cathode to one GND pin.
+In our test we connected an LED with series resistor to the board by attaching the anode to pin 3 and the cathode to a GND pin.
-Additonally connect a button which can short pin 1 to GND (see picture below).
+Additionally we connected a button that can short pin 0 to GND (see picture below).

 .. image:: /Images/Bricklets/bricklet_io4_master_600.jpg